Child Development Specialist

 • Conduct home visits, coaching, and individualized follow up to ensure the appropriate resources and emotional encouragement is there for each child and family as needed and to ensure proper implementation of federal regulations

-• Visit EHS-CCP family child care homes to both ensure that family goals are fully-supported by providers as well as to support comprehensive services for each family
+• Visit EHS family childcare homes to both ensure that family goals are fully supported by providers as well as to support comprehensive services for each family

 Quality Assurance/Programmatic